aaronater10/maci/README.md

 | 4th   | maci |
 | 5th   | pyyaml (4th if using c-loader) |

 These are the current differences in results for maci compared to popular or modern libraries.
-Looking to continually improve it's performance and update the results, but so far, not bad
+Looking to continually improve maci's performance and update the results, but so far, not bad for pure python

 # testing & release
 A maci release is only deployed/released if all qa tests pass, and if the revision number is incremented.